TrentonBowser/dog-breed-classifier-pytorch/README.md

 # dog-breed-classifier-pytorch
+---
 This repository contains a project I completed using PyTorch in the language Python.
 First, I built a full neural network containing convolutional and fully connected linear layers to classify the breed of a dog given an image as input.
-This
+This was not as successful as I would have liked with an accuracy of only 11%, so I implemented transfer learning.
+Using the pretrained VGG16 image classification model, I reworked and trained the fully connected linear layers to give the network the number of outputs desired.
+After training for 20 epochs, I had an accuracy of 62%.